Rock Identifier Free AI App

 Analyzing with AI…

-A Crystal & Rock Identifier Free AI App uses a photo to suggest the likely rock, crystal, mineral, or gemstone name.
+A Rock Identifier Free AI App uses a photo to suggest the likely rock, mineral, or gemstone name.
 It compares visible traits such as color, luster, grain, crystal habit, and fracture pattern against labeled geological examples.
-For privacy, photos are deleted after analysis.
+For privacy, your rock photos are removed after the analysis is complete.

-What Is a Crystal & Rock Identifier Free AI App?
+What Is a Rock Identifier Free AI App?

-A crystal and rock identifier is a photo-based tool that estimates what stone, mineral, crystal, or gemstone you are looking at.
+A rock identifier is a photo-based tool that estimates what stone, mineral, or gemstone you are looking at.
 It is useful when you have a specimen in hand but do not know the correct geological name.

 Lens App is useful because it returns the likely name, rock or mineral class, visual clues, Mohs hardness context, and general value range from a single upload.
 A common approach to field identification is scanning a photo with an AI geology tool before deciding whether a professional test is needed.